-I think we can all agree that the Netflix sensation To All The Boys I’ve Loved Before has firmly cemented itself as a classic teen movie that will continue to get better the more we watch it.
-Needless to say, Peter Kavinsky (Noah Centineo) has captured our hearts with his swagger, his symphony of “whoa”s, and that back pocket spin.
-But truth be told, 16-year-old Lara Jean Song Covey (Lana Condor) and her band of sisters have become our #WCWs with their solidarity, healthy family dynamic, and emphases on self-love and self-confidence.
+I think we can all agree that the Netflix sensation To All The Boys I’ve Loved Before has firmly cemented itself as a classic teen movie (and one of the best rom-coms) that will continue to get better the more we watch it.
+Needless to say, Peter Kavinsky (Noah Centineo) captured our hearts with his swagger, his symphony of “whoa”s, and that back pocket spin.
+But truth be told, 16-year-old Lara Jean (Lana Condor) and the Covey sisters became our #WCWs with their solidarity, healthy family dynamic, and emphases on self-love and self-confidence.
 That goes hand-in-hand with how proud they are about their Korean heritage and how it’s become such an integral part of their identities.
 That sense of confidence and deep pride emanates from their characters throughout the film and is manifested in everything they do.

-Before oldest sister Margot leaves for college in Scotland, she [SPOILER ALERT!] breaks up with her longtime boyfriend Josh, not wanting to be tied down to a relationship and unwavering in her decision.
-To see this new dynamic between Josh and Margot goes some way in dismantling the pattern that we’ve seen so many times in pop culture where the girl often gets left in the dust for greener pastures.
-Don’t get me wrong: My heart still hurts for Josh and I want the boy next door to have his own happy ending.
+Before oldest sister Margot leaves for college in Scotland, she [SPOILER ALERT!] breaks up with her longtime boyfriend Josh.
+She doesn't want to be tied down to a relationship and she's unwavering in her decision.
+This decision goes some way in dismantling the pattern that we’ve seen so many times in pop culture where the girl often gets left in the dust for greener pastures.
+Don’t get me wrong: Every time I watch To All The Boys I've Loved Before, my heart still hurts for Josh and I want the boy next door to have his own happy ending.
 But Margot’s decision to be selfish about her college experience is not cold or harsh; it’s a power move, and that’s not necessarily a bad thing.

-And while Margot jets off for a new adventure, Kitty deliberately sends out Lara Jean’s love letters to all her former crushes, including Josh.
+And while Margot jets off for a new adventure, Kitty deliberately sends out the love letters Lara Jean wrote to all her former crushes, including Josh.
 She gives Lara Jean the push she needs to get out of her shell and act on her feelings, thereby jumpstarting the premise of the movie.
-Not only does Lara Jean start a fake relationship with Peter to throw off Josh so Margot doesn’t get upset, but she unequivocally shuts down all conversations with him, refusing to give a smidgen of thought to any lingering feelings she may have.
+Not only does Lara Jean start a fake relationship with Peter to throw off Josh so Margot doesn’t get upset, but she unequivocally shuts down all conversations with him.
+She refuses to give even the tiniest thought to any lingering feelings she may have.
 It’s less of an adherence to an arbitrary girl code and more of a natural decision that her love for Margot trumps any adolescent feelings she’s had for Josh.

-What the movie so powerfully captures here is Covey girls’ sense of camaraderie — the proverbial “sisters before misters”— that invites viewers to understand that this story at its core is a celebration of sisterhood.
-It’s a rom-com of sisterly love, and the extents the Coveys would go for one another, more than it is of romantic love with cute teen boys.
+What the movie so powerfully captures here is Covey girls’ sense of camaraderie — the proverbial “sisters before misters”— that invites viewers to understand that this story, at its core, is a celebration of sisterhood.
+It’s a rom-com of sisterly love (and the extents the Coveys will go for one another) more than it is of romantic love with cute teen boys.

 Lara Jean’s character may have moments of peak embarrassment in this movie, but she carries herself with confidence and owns her actions, unapologetic about who she is.
 Much to our chagrin, this movie is fictional, but Lara Jean’s confidence is contagious and all-too-real.
 While there aren’t enough Peter Kavinskys in the world for all of us, To All The Boys I’ve Loved Before sets a wonderful standard of self-love and confidence that are not bound by social hierarchy.
 As much as we love falling in love, our love stories start with ourselves.